MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **account_counter** - tracks the number of accounts associated for each type of calendar, for example, 2 for Gmail calendar and whether that account is using our new sync service

 - **app_instance** – Outlook has two entry points for Duo, one is for Calendar and one is for Mail and both can be launched side by side in multi instance environment.
-This will let us know which instance is making this reporting call, either Mail or Calendar
+This lets us know which instance is making this reporting call, either Mail or Calendar

 - **component_name** - Tells us the name of the calendar component such as Agenda view or Day view to help us detect performance issues impacting a specific component in the calendar